 Halal procedures include requirements that the butcher’s knife must be sharp, the neck of the animal should not be broken or completely cut off, at least three of the four veins in the neck must be cut during the slaughtering process, and there should be no contamination with non-halal meat.
 And it goes beyond buying correctly slaughtered meat: This also means that something as seemingly innocuous as a gummy bear may not be permissible if the gelatine used in the gum is made from animal products that are not halal.

-The halal food market is projected to be worth $1.6 trillion by 2018.
 Some Muslims believe that kosher-certified food can be substituted for halal products because of similarities in the slaughtering process; as there are many more kosher offerings than halal, it’s not uncommon to sometimes opt for kosher products instead.
 However, this is not ideal, because the two standards do differ, and kosher is therefore not a perfect substitute.
 (For example, a Muslim must slaughter the animal for the meat to be halal, and a specific prayer must be said at the time of slaughter.)

 Countries with high Muslim populations cannot always rear all the meat that they want to eat because of geographic reasons or because their populations outnumber the size of their animal husbandry industry.
 These countries must import a lot of halal meat from other nations, which provides a huge opportunity for non-Muslim-majority countries to meet this demand.
 For example, Brazil, America, Australia, Pakistan, India, and Ethiopia all export halal meat to Dubai.